vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/about-exchange/ex-ug-limitations.md

 - CentOS 7
 - macOS

-## Software depend on
+## Software dependencies

-To ensure the normal operation of Exchange, ensure that the following software has been installed on the machine:
+To ensure the healthy operation of Exchange, ensure that the following software has been installed on the machine:

 - Apache Spark: 2.4.x

 - Java: 1.8

-- Scala: 2.10.7, 2.11.12 or 2.12.10
+- Scala: 2.10.7, 2.11.12, or 2.12.10

 Hadoop Distributed File System (HDFS) needs to be deployed in the following scenarios:

 - Migrate HDFS data
-- Generate SST file
+- Generate SST files